Virtual Cardiovascular Care: The Next Phase of Progress For CVD

 In doing so, this delivery of a digital-first platform will unlock the next phase of progress in cardiovascular disease care.

 This article was authored by Jeffrey D. Wessler, MD, MPhil, FACC, a cardiologist and founder and CEO of Heartbeat Health.

-Keywords: ACC Publications, Cardiology Magazine, Electronic Mail, Cardiovascular Diseases, Ethnic Groups, Patient Participation, Entrepreneurship, Ecosystem, Pandemics, Mentors, Cause of Death, Heart Diseases, Telemedicine, Physician-Patient Relations, Goals, Cardiology, Heart Defects, Congenital
+Keywords: ACC Publications, Cardiology Magazine, Electronic Mail, Cardiovascular Diseases, Ethnic Groups, Patient Participation, Entrepreneurship, Ecosystem, Pandemics, Mentors, Cause of Death, Heart Diseases, Telemedicine, Physician-Patient Relations, Goals, Cardiology, Innovation